German, French foreign ministers meet Syria's new leaders – DW – 01/03/2025

 After arriving in Damascus, Barrot expressed hope for a "sovereign, stable and peaceful" Syria.

-It was also a "hope that the aspirations of all Syrians can be realised," he added, "but it is a fragile hope."
+It was also a "hope that the aspirations of all Syrians can be realized," he added, "but it is a fragile hope."

 Baerbock and Barrot visit notorious Saydnaya prison